top of page

 Badger, Santa Fe County_edited.jpg

-Albuquerque East Side American Badger (Taxidea taxus) Study
+(Taxidea taxus) Study

-This study is underway!
-We are estimating the population of American badger in the east side Albuquerque bosque from Alameda to Cesar Chavez, thanks to many donations including our major funder: PathwaysTracker volunteers are combing the bosque for fresh digs, burrows and tracks, where we place lure-based camera traps to capture distinct dorsal head stripes to determine individuals.
-I will wrap up in August 2025 with a GIS map and scientific paper for master's thesis at Prescott College.
+Chavez, thanks to many donations including our major funder: PathwaysTracker volunteers combed the bosque for fresh digs, burrows and tracks, where we placed lure-based camera traps to capture distinct dorsal head stripes to determine individuals.
+The study is wrapping up and I'm now writing it up for my master's thesis at Prescott College.
+Results and analysis to be posted soon!

 Badger den near Montaño, Albuquerque (Note classic large mound of dirt excavated)